 That tension and space in-between "expectation" and "letting go" reveal areas where human beings are able to interject themselves and discover something unique.
 The answers to the stories are not always spelled out so that human beings may discover their own selves reflected back not as afterthoughts but as unique and important parts of the story.

-My work prioritizes wonder and awe, inviting active community engagement.
+My own work prioritizes wonder and awe, inviting active community engagement.
 While some projects explore the how and why through data or AI, they all share a common thread: the power to transform us from mere spectators into active and feeling participants.

 For example: